-With the countdown to the Ironman World Championships in Kona, Hawaii next month, I’m sure many of you half-IMers out there are wondering if you have what it takes to complete a full Ironman or qualify for Kona.
+With the countdown to the Ironman World Championships in Kona, Hawaii, I’m sure many of you half-IMers out there are wondering if you have what it takes to complete a full Ironman or qualify for Kona.
 The answer is yes, and the truth is that competing in half-Ironman events gets you into fantastic shape to make the leap to a full Ironman someday.
 In fact you’ll bring something more important to the race than someone who bypasses the 70.3 distance: speed.

 Triathletes sometimes suffer from a one-pace mentality, which is bred partly by a focus on achieving specific split times.
 When your goal is to run 8:45 miles for an Ironman, it seems to make the most sense to use primarily endurance and some lactate threshold workouts to get to the fitness level necessary to sustain that pace.
 It’s the sustainable aspect of triathlon that keeps too many triathletes from venturing into more threshold and ultimately VO2max training.
 The perception is that the sport is all about making steady forward progress, that one only needs endurance, and that somehow speed comes naturally from greater endurance.
 When you were a novice, finishing was a noble goal.
 Now it’s time to get faster, and it’s going to take more than additional time in the saddle and more miles in the legs at endurance pace to get the job done.

 We need to get away from this “tortoise” approach to training.
-One of the lessons we’ve learned from champions like Craig Alexander is that harelike speed can be advantageous in triathlon.
+One of the lessons we learned from working with champions like Craig Alexander is that harelike speed can be advantageous in triathlon.
 It’s absolutely necessary for performing well in sprint and Olympic-distance triathlons, and speed was of primary importance in Alexander’s victories at the 70.3 Ironman World Championships.
 CTS Premier Coach Nick White worked with him as he made his transition to Ironman in 2007-2009, and has been fond of saying, “Craig had an advantage when he moved up to the Ironman distance; he already had the speed of an Olympic and 70.3 competitor.
 Building the endurance for Ironman is a cinch when you already have the speed.”